raydequira/angular8bootstrap/README.md

 Make sure you have npm install in you https://www.npmjs.com/get-npm

+npm install -g @angular/cli

+ng serve

+Below are optional commands you can use to upgrade this project

 # AngularApp
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.3.